 TWC strongly recommends that permission be obtained from the creator for any fan work or blog post cited in a submitted article.

-TWC follows the tenets of online research laid out in the Association of Internet Research's Guide on Ethical Online Research.
+TWC follows the tenets of online research laid out in the Association of Internet Research's (AOiR) most recent Ethics guide.
 Any paper that uses informants must provide an explanation of methodology, including receipt of institutional review board approval (if relevant), the form that informed consent took for the project, and the mode of interaction (face to face or online).
 Authors must be particularly wary of including informants who are minors because of the inherent problems in obtaining consent from guardians, particularly in online contexts.
 TWC will not consider papers that use informants but that do not explain the methodology.

-Submissions to TWC should be formatted according to the most recent edition of the Chicago Manual of Style (CMOS) using author-year style.
+Submissions to TWC should be formatted according to the most recent edition of the Chicago Manual of Style (CMOS) using author-year (Documentation II) style.
 Style for TWC issues 1–5 was based on CMOS, 15th edition.
 Style for TWC issues 6–25 was based on CMOS, 16th edition.
 Style for TWC issues 26 and forward uses CMOS, 17th edition; refer to chapter 15, "Documentation II: Author-Date References."
-In-text parenthetical literature citations should provide author name, year (using a, b after the year to differentiate otherwise identical citations), and, if relevant, a page number: (Jenkins 2006a, 3; Gunnels and Cole 2010).
-If URLs are provided, the date of the original post should be given; if there isn't one, date accessed is provided instead.
-Page numbers need only be provided for direct quotations.
-Although endnotes may be used, they should be kept to a minimum.
+In-text parenthetical literature citations should provide author name, year (using a, b after the year to differentiate otherwise identical citations), and, if relevant, a page number: (Jenkins 2006a, 3).
+If URLs are provided, the date of the original post should be given.
+Wayback Machine entries are acceptable.
+Date accessed is not provided.
+In text, page numbers need only be provided for direct quotations.
+Although informational endnotes may be used, they should be kept to a minimum.
 Acknowledgments, which must list the names of specific people in order to be included, should appear before the endnotes.